 Getting an abortion means different things to different people.
 It can be an emotional experience, or it can be very matter-of-fact.
 Feeling grief or sadness are normal emotions after getting an abortion.
 The truth is that 95% of abortion patients felt they made the right decision.

-8. Only selfish women have abortions
+8. Only selfish people have abortions

-This myth is one of the hardest to combat because it is largely rooted in sexism, in that women should put children and family first.
+This myth is one of the hardest to combat because it is largely rooted in sexism, in that people should put children and family first.
 You, your life, your body, your goals and your dreams are important.
 And you decide when you’re ready to have children.

 9. Abortion causes breast cancer